tryton/trytond/doc/ref/cache.rst

 Clears all the keys in the cache.

-.. staticmethod:: clean(dbname)
+.. classmethod:: sync(transaction)

-Clean the cache for database `dbname`
+Synchronize cache instances using transaction.

-.. staticmethod:: reset(dbname, name)
+.. classmethod:: commit(transaction)

-Reset the `name` cache for database `dbname`
+Apply cache changes from transaction.

-.. staticmethod:: resets(dbname)
+.. classmethod:: rollback(transaction)

-Resets all the caches stored for database `dbname`
+Remove cache changes from transaction.

 .. staticmethod:: drop(dbname)